phelang/burger-builder/README.md

+## Burger Builder

-This project is an oline course on Udemy.com [Create React App](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).
+This project is based on an online course on Udemy.com [React the Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).

 Below you will find some information on how to perform common tasks.<br>